 Welcome to the DOHaD World Congress 2022

 We are delighted to host the DOHaD World Congress 2022 in Vancouver, Canada on August 27-31, 2022.
 The theme 'Social and Environmental Disruptions in DOHaD: Successful Interventions for a Healthy Future' is highly topical and relevant to global health and well-being.
-The subthemes capture the breadth of DOHaD from basic science, to clinical research, to social science to policy.
+The sub-themes capture the breadth of DOHaD from basic science and clinical research, to social science and policy.

-Sign up for the DOHaD Newsletter to get the latest information on Abstracts and Registration which we are planning to open on January 22, 2022.
+Sign up for the DOHaD Newsletter to get the latest information!

 12th World Congress on Developmental Origins of Health and Disease